jtanasi12/Hell-Yea-Moviez/README.md

 The website can be found here: https://hell-yea-moviez.onrender.com/
 Note: The website is hosted using a 'free' instance type so loading from a state of inactivity may take a while.
+Thank you, enjoy!